Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: Port-Hamiltonian Systems

 These aforementioned methods provide high-quality \acp{rom} with \ac{ph} structure, yet they do not derive or work with interpolatory optimality conditions, which is our main focus here.
-Interpolatory $\Htwo$ conditions with \ac{ph} structure were first studied in~\cite{BeaB14} where the authors derived (a subset) of the necessary conditions for $\Htwo$-optimality, shown in~\eqref{eq:BeaB14-pH} below.
+Interpolatory $\Htwo$ conditions with \ac{ph} structure were first studied in~\cite{BeaB14} where the authors derived (a subset of) the necessary conditions for $\Htwo$-optimality, shown in~\eqref{eq:BeaB14-pH} below.
 We first show in \Cref{thm:BeaB14-pH-interp} that these conditions follow from our general framework, \Cref{cor:cond}, directly.
 But more importantly what this derivation will reveal is that the interpolatory conditions in~\cite{BeaB14} are not complete in the sense that they correspond to only~\eqref{eq:cond-A} in \Cref{cor:cond} (corresponding to the gradient with respect to $\hJ - \hR$) without the other necessary conditions.
 Then based on this observation, in \Cref{thm:pH-interp-tangential}, we provide the remaining (realization-dependent) conditions for $\Htwo$-optimal model reduction with \ac{ph} structure.
-With an additional structural assumption, in~\Cref{thm:pH-interp}, we provide a realization-independent set of interpolatory optimality conditions. \begin{theorem} Suppose that $\hH$ is an $\Htwo$-optimal \ac{rom} with $\hR \succ 0$, has $\nrom$ distinct poles, and is represented as $\hH(s) = \sum_{i = 1}^{\nrom} \frac{c_i b_i\herm}{s - \lambda_i}$.
+With an additional structural assumption, in \Cref{thm:pH-interp}, we provide a realization-independent set of interpolatory optimality conditions. \begin{theorem} Let $H \in \Htwo^{\nin \times \nin}$ and $\Sigma_{\textnormal{pH}}$ be the set of \ac{ph} \acp{strom} $(\hJ, \hR, \hB)$ in~\eqref{eq:ph-rom} such that $\hJ, \hR \in \RRrr$, $\hJ\tran = -\hJ$, $\hR = \hR\tran \succcurlyeq 0$, $\hJ - \hR$ has all of its eigenvalues in $\CC_-$, and $\hB \in \RRri$.
+Let $(\hJ, \hR, \hB)$ be an $\Htwo$-optimal \ac{ph} \ac{strom} for $H$ in $\Sigma_{\textnormal{pH}}$.
+Suppose that $\hR \succ 0$ and that the transfer function $\hH$ of $(\hJ, \hR, \hB)$ has $\nrom$ distinct poles and is represented as $\hH(s) = \sum_{i = 1}^{\nrom} \frac{c_i b_i\herm}{s - \lambda_i}$.
 Then

 for $i, j = 1, 2, \dots, \nrom$. \end{theorem} \begin{proof} The matrix $\hJ - \hR$ satisfies $(\hJ - \hR) + (\hJ - \hR)\tran = -2 \hR \prec 0$.
 Conversely, any matrix $\hA$ such that $\hA + \hA\tran \prec 0$ can be decomposed as $\hA = \hJ - \hR$ where $\hJ$ is skew-symmetric and $\hR$ is symmetric positive definite.
 Since the set of matrices $S = \{\hA \in \RRrr : \hA + \hA\tran \prec 0\}$ is open in $\RRrr$ and $\hJ - \hR \in S$, the condition~\eqref{eq:cond-A} corresponding to the gradient with respect to $\hJ - \hR$ holds, i.e.,